imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

-# Codebase Summary: Live Component Editor
+# Codebase Summary: Sorcery UI

-This document provides a summary of the "Live Component Editor" codebase, outlining its architecture, the purpose of each major file and folder, and the core data flow.
+This document provides a summary of the "Sorcery UI" codebase, outlining its architecture, the purpose of each major file and folder, and the core data flow.

 - `index.css`: Global stylesheet containing CSS custom properties for theming, utility classes for theme tokens, react-resizable-panels styling, Monaco editor code highlighting, and glassmorphic panel effects with comprehensive JSDoc documentation.
 - `ComponentList.tsx`: **NEW (v1.2)** - Placeholder for future component list interface (currently unused)